kelvinmo/lightcontainer/README.md

     ->shared();
 ```

+Certain instantiation options can be set using attributes.

 Instantiation options are cleared every time you call the `set` method
 on the container object.
 To set additional options on the same
 resolver, use the `getResolver` method to retrieve the existing resolver.